jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 # Evidence Act 2006
-_Consolidation as at 2019-07-01_
+_Consolidation as at 2021-10-28_

 ### 1 Title
 This Act is the Evidence Act 2006.

 ### 2 Commencement
-This Act comes into force on a date to be appointed by the Governor-General by Order in Council; and 1 or more Orders in Council may be made appointing different dates for different provisions.
+(1) This Act comes into force on a date to be appointed by the Governor-General by Order in Council; and 1 or more Orders in Council may be made appointing different dates for different provisions.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 1 — Preliminary provisions